My Motivation: Watching resistance melt away and people own their True Power!

 Informed by Staying Involved

 Originally I built my business through the Central Indiana Chapter of the American Society of Training and Development, where I also served on the board for six years, including the presidential role.
-CIASTD continues to help me stay current with evolving and emerging trends in the performance improvement industry.
+I also helped create the Healthcare BusinessWomen’s mentoring program.
+Currently, I serve as the Secretrary of The Holliday Park Foundation.

-Working with college students is something I enjoy as an adjunct professor and Executive-in-Residence at Butler University.
+Working with college students is something I enjoyed as an adjunct professor and Executive-in-Residence at Butler University.

-My pride and joy are my two daughters.
+My pride and joy are my two now grown daughters.
 I love being a mother!
 They’ve also provided a great testing ground for conflict and communication!